 In addition to its internal programs, the Company is currently collaborating with two pharmaceutical companies to advance other applications of its TLR-targeted compounds.
 The Company is collaborating with Merck KGaA for the use of TLR9 agonists in cancer treatment, excluding cancer vaccines.
-Merck KGaA is conducting clinical trials of IMO-2055, which Merck KGaA refers to as EMD 1201081, in combination with other cancer therapy agents in cancer indications including a Phase 2 clinical trial in squamous cell carcinoma of the head and neck.
-The Company also is collaborating with Merck Sharp & Dohme Corp. formerly Merck & Co., Inc. which is referred to herein as Merck, for the use of TLR7, TLR8, and TLR9 agonists as vaccine adjuvants in the fields of cancer, infectious diseases, and Alzheimer's disease.
+The Company also is collaborating with Merck Sharp & Dohme Corp. formerly Merck & Co., Inc., which is referred to herein as Merck, for the use of TLR7, TLR8, and TLR9 agonists as vaccine adjuvants in the fields of cancer, infectious diseases, and Alzheimer's disease.
 Merck KGaA and Merck are not related.

-At March 31, 2011, the Company had an accumulated deficit of \$358.5 million.
+At June 30, 2011, the Company had an accumulated deficit of \$364.8 million.
 The Company expects to incur substantial operating losses in future periods.
 The Company does not expect to generate significant product revenue or royalties until it successfully completes development and obtains marketing approval for drug candidates, either alone or in collaborations with third parties, which it expects will take a number of years.
 In order to commercialize its drug candidates, the Company needs to complete clinical development and to comply with comprehensive regulatory requirements.
-In 2011, the Company expects that its research and development expenses will be lower than its research and development expenses in 2010 reflecting the completion of multiple Phase 1 clinical trials in 2010 and the Company's clinical development plans for 2011.
+In 2011, the Company expects that its research and development expenses will be lower than its research and development expenses in 2010 reflecting the completion of multiple Phase 1 clinical trials in 2010 and delays in the initiation of clinical trials planned for 2011.

-The Company had cash, cash equivalents, and investments of \$28.3 million at March 31, 2011.
-The Company believes that its existing cash, cash equivalents, and investments will be sufficient to fund its operations at least through March 31, 2012 based on its current operating plan.
-The Company expects to need to raise additional funds in order to operate its business beyond March 31, 2012.
+The Company had cash, cash equivalents, and investments of \$23.5 million at June 30, 2011.
+The Company believes that its existing cash, cash equivalents, and investments will be sufficient to fund its operations for at least the next twelve months based on our current operating plan.
+The Company will need to raise additional funds in order to operate its business beyond such time.
 Additional financing may not be available to the Company when it needs it or may not be available on favorable terms.

-The Company is subject to a number of risks and uncertainties similar to those of other companies of the same size within the biotechnology industry, such as uncertainty of success and timeliness of development, including clinical trial outcomes, uncertainty of funding, and history of operating losses.
+The Company is subject to a number of risks and uncertainties similar to those of other companies of the same size within the biotechnology industry, such as uncertainty of success and timeliness of development, including clinical trial outcomes in internal and collaborative programs, uncertainty of funding, and history of operating losses.

-(b) New Accounting Pronouncements
+(2) New Accounting Pronouncements

 The Company adopted Financial Accounting Standards Board, or FASB, Accounting Standard Update No. 2009-13, "Multiple-Element Revenue Arrangements" ("ASU No. 2009-13") on January 1, 2011.
 ASU No. 2009-13 updates the existing multiple-element revenue arrangements guidance currently included in Accounting Standards Codification No. 605-25 in two ways.
 The first change relates to the determination of when the individual deliverables included in multiple-element arrangements may be treated as separate units of accounting.
 This is significant since it may result in the requirement to separate more deliverables within an arrangement, ultimately leading to less revenue deferral.
 The second change modifies the manner in which the transaction consideration is allocated across the separately identified deliverables.
-The Company is applying ASU No. 2009-13 prospectively to arrangements entered into or materially modified after the adoption date.
-Since the Company's period of continuing involvement in the research portions of all of its current collaboration agreements was completed during 2010 and since all of the up-front payments received under these collaborations were fully amortized as of December 31, 2010, the adoption of ASU No. 2009-13 had no effect on the Company's financial position and results of operations through March 31, 2011.
-The effect that ASU No. 2009-13 may have on the Company's policy for recognizing revenue under any future collaboration agreements will depend upon the terms of those future collaboration agreements, if any.
+Since the Company is applying ASU No. 2009-13 prospectively to arrangements entered into or materially modified after the adoption date and since there were no new collaborations or material modifications to existing collaborations in the six months ended June 30, 2011, the adoption of ASU No. 2009-13 had no effect on the Company's financial position and results of operations through June 30, 2011.
+The effect that ASU No. 2009-13 may have on the Company's policy for recognizing revenue under any future collaboration agreements, if any.